cwideman04/MSFT_Challenge/README.md

 - Supports spatial data and spatial indexes.

 Tradeoffs
-- For the consumption plan, there is no “always on” option for function apps and Azure serverless SQL Databases automatically pauses when inactive causing cold start latencies exceeding 45 seconds at times
+- For the consumption plan, there is no “always on” option for function apps.
+Also Azure serverless SQL Databases automatically pauses when inactive.
+Both off these can cause cold start latencies exceeding 45 seconds at times

 ## API Documentation